Kentucky, KY

 Kentucky Transitional Assistance Program (K-TAP) #

-In addition to the monetary grant, K-TAP recipients may also be eligible for supportive services such as child care and transportation assistance through the Kentucky Works Program or “KWP”.
+In addition to the monetary grant, K-TAP recipients may also be eligible for other supportive services through the Kentucky Works Program or “KWP”.

 Kentucky Supplemental Nutrition Assistance Program (SNAP) #